-Eating one orange covers your daily intake for vitamin C per day.
+Eating one orange covers the daily intake for vitamin C per day.
 They’re refreshing, sweet and sour at the same time, and they make the perfect snack for the day.

-They’re also packing potassium and fibers, and they also normalize your blood pressure.
+They’re also packing potassium and fibers, and they can also normalize the blood pressure.

 Pears are packing in fibers as well as E, C, B2, B1, and A vitamins.
-They are the fruit that will help you regulate your blood sugar levels, they also boost your immune system as well as help in lowering your cholesterol levels.
+They are the fruit that will help to regulate the blood sugar levels, but also boost the immune system as well as help in lowering the cholesterol levels.

 Eat one pear that’s medium-sized and enjoy a delicious that serves a list of benefits, one of them being boosting and improving the digestive system as well.